practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Picat/README.md

 <br/>

-### Program map_coloring.pi
+### Constraint programming module cp

 I modified this apparently suitable Picat program [map_coloring.pi](https://www.hakank.org/picat/map_coloring.pi), only to find out that the resulting number of solutions is obviously not correct for the German states with 4 colors, which should be 191808.

-It may be that this program eliminates permutations of solutions, see from here from 2020: [Constraint Solving and Planning with Picat](http://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf) by Neng-Fa Zhou, Hakan Kjellerstrand, and Jonathan Fruhman.
+It may be that this program eliminates permutations of solutions, see from here from 2020: [Constraint Solving and Planning with Picat](http://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf) (**) by Neng-Fa Zhou, Hakan Kjellerstrand, and Jonathan Fruhman.

 So, I experimented with its symmetry breaking, a concept to reduce the search space size, which resulted in another different number of solutions.